 North Collins is a very small village located in the state of New York.
 With a population of 1,261 people and just one neighborhood, North Collins is the 713th largest community in New York.
-North Collins has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.
+Much of the housing stock in North Collins was built prior to World War II, making it one of the older and more historic villages in the country.

 Unlike some villages where white-collar or blue-collar occupations dominate the local economy, North Collins is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, North Collins is a village of sales and office workers, service providers, and production and manufacturing workers.
 There are especially a lot of people living in North Collins who work in sales jobs (14.50%), office and administrative support (13.94%), and food service (8.47%).